Using Web Components in Adobe Edge Delivery Services Blocks

 }

-// Register the web component
+// Register the component

 customElements.define('counter-element', CounterElement);